linux-genz/udk/Known_Bugs_and_Limitations.md

-## Known limitations of release 2020.11
+## Known limitations of 0p12
-- kernel crash while removing genz-linux modules.
-Do not rmmod linux-genz module
+- Genz/Genz-blk/Orthus modules do not cleanly remove after loading
+- Orthus cannot currently run as a managed entity
-- Gen-z device does not register as block device
+- Only 1 block driver available, fabric will show as 1 block device

 [linux-genz]: https://github.com/linux-genz/linux